straysheep-dev/ansible-configs/update_packages/README.md

 Set this in your inventory file.

+- `reboot_after_updates: false`: Set to `true` for assets that should reboot after updates are applied.
+Useful for virtual machine templates.
-- `shutdown_after_updates: "false"`: Set to `"true"` for assets that should be shutdown after updates are applied.
+- `shutdown_after_updates: false`: Set to `true` for assets that should be shutdown after updates are applied.
 Useful for virtual machine templates.

 Example inventory: